Roasters Guild Executive Council | 2016 – 2017

 Dani Goot, Bellwether Coffee

-VICE CHAIR, EVENTS COMMITTEE
+VICE CHAIR, Communications COMMITTEE

 Since 1993, Dani has been involved within the coffee industry as a knowledgeable coffee roaster, QC specialist, barista, retail marketer / merchandiser, operations director, brand developer, educator, production manager, community builder, and positive communicator.
 Currently, Dani is Head of Coffee Strategy & Development at Bellwether in which he insures products and services meet the needs of the coffee community.
 He is also heavily involved in the Bay Area's Roasting Group (BARG), The Good Food Awards Co-Chair of the Coffee Committee, and consults within all aspects of the coffee industry and works toward building a community that supports each other.

 JOE MARROCCO, CAFE IMPORTS

 CHAIR, MEMBERSHIP & COMMUNICATIONS COMMITTEE

 Joe Marrocco has served in several areas of Specialty Coffee from Barista to Roaster to Green Importing.
 When it comes to roasting, Joe loves to talk theory, try new equipment, break old roasting rules, and roast lots of different coffees.
 As a Sr. Sales Associate and the Director of Education at Café Imports, Joe has been given lots of opportunities to do just that.
 If you are ever in the Twin Cities area, you should look him up!
 He will likely take you out for coffee.
 If you can’t find him at the office, you may want to look around one of the many lakes or rivers where he and his kids will likely be hiking and fishing, or check his kitchen.
 Joe loves to cook, especially for friends.

 CHAIR, EVENTS COMMITTEE